NT-proBNP

 Soon on turbidimetric analysers - Pre-Launch

-NT-proBNP immunoassay on clinical chemistry platforms
+NT-proBNP immunoassay soon on clinical chemistry platforms

 Biotin interference-free